shogun-toolbox/shogun/doc/cookbook/source/examples/converter/independent_component_analysis_fast.rst

 Given a dataset which we assume consists of linearly mixed signals, we create CDenseFeatures (RealFeatures, here 64 bit float values).

-.. sgexample:: ica_fast.sg:create_features
+.. sgexample:: independent_component_analysis_fast.sg:create_features

 We create the :sgclass:`CFastICA` instance, and set its parameter for the iterative optimization.

-.. sgexample:: ica_fast.sg:set_parameters
+.. sgexample:: independent_component_analysis_fast.sg:set_parameters

 Then we apply ICA, which gives the unmixed signals.

-.. sgexample:: ica_fast.sg:apply_convert
+.. sgexample:: independent_component_analysis_fast.sg:apply_convert

 We can also extract the estimated mixing matrix.

-.. sgexample:: ica_fast.sg:extract
+.. sgexample:: independent_component_analysis_fast.sg:extract

 ----------
 References